- Five Pilbara projects share in $628,281 of grant funding

-Five Pilbara organisations will receive more than $700,000 for projects that diversify regional economies under round four of the McGowan Government's Regional Economic Development (RED) Grants program.
+Five Pilbara projects will share in $628,281 funding under round five of the McGowan Government's Regional Economic Development (RED) grants program.

 Comments attributed to Regional Development Minister Alannah MacTiernan: